sunpy/ndcube/joss_paper/paper.md

 `NDCubeSequence` is designed to handle multiple `NDCube` instances that are arranged in some order.
-Cubes can be ordered along an additional axis to those represented by the cubes, e.g. a sequence of 2-D spatial images arranged along a 3rd time axis.
+Cubes can be ordered along an additional axis to those represented by the cubes, for example, a sequence of 2-D spatial images arranged along a 3rd time axis.
-In this case users can interact with the data as if it were a 3-D cube with a similar API to `NDCube`.
+In this case, users can interact with the data as if it were a 3-D cube with a similar API to `NDCube`.
-Alternatively, the cubes can be ordered along one of the cubes' axes, e.g. a sequence of tiles in an image mosaic where each cube represents an adjacent region of the sky.
+Alternatively, the cubes can be ordered along one of the cubes' axes, for example, a sequence of tiles in an image mosaic where each cube represents an adjacent region of the sky.
-`NDCubeSequence` provides APIs for both the (N+1)-D and extended N-D paradigms, that are simultanesouly available on each `NDCubeSequence` instance.
+`NDCubeSequence` provides APIs for both the (N+1)-D and extended N-D paradigms, that are simultaneously available on each `NDCubeSequence` instance.
 This enables users to switch between the paradigms without reformatting or copying the underlying data.
 `NDCubeSequence` also provides various methods to help with data analysis.
-These APIs are similar to `NDCube` wherever possible, e.g. slicing, visualization, etc., to minimize friction between analyzing single and multiple cubes.
+These APIs are similar to `NDCube` wherever possible (e.g. for slicing and visualization), to minimize friction between analyzing single and multiple cubes.

 `NDCollection` allows unordered but related `NDCube` and `NDCubeSequence` objects to be linked, similar to how a Python dictionary is used.